 'Nowhere Island' is a book I want to use with classes and to read again and again.
 This is not only my favourite book of the year so far, it is one of my favourite reads ever.

-Thank you to the brilliant Nosy Crow for sending the book my way.
+Thank you to Laura Smythe and Zephyr books for sending this my way.